intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 eventual success of the Internet.

 This premise that specifications will be imperfect is correct.
-However, the robustness principle is almost always the incorrect solution to the problem.
+However, the robustness principle on its own is almost always the incorrect solution to the problem.

 # Protocol Decay {#decay}